ranrib/producthunt-digest/README.md

 This code is running on AWS Lambda function, so you'll need an AWS account as well.

-Ultimately this code sends the digest to Slack, so make sure you got a [incoming webhook URL](https://api.slack.com/messaging/webhooks) set.
+Ultimately this code sends the digest to Slack, so make sure you got an [incoming webhook URL](https://api.slack.com/messaging/webhooks) set.

 ```bash
 git clone git@github.com:ranrib/producthunt-digest.git